conan-io/docs/extending/python_requires.rst

 .. warning::

     This is an **experimental** feature subject to breaking changes in future releases.
+(TBD seems stable?)

 .. note::